ASTRONOMY and the BIBLE

 by the writer of the nineteenth Psalm.

-The Jewish calendar repeated at 19-year intervals.
+calendar repeated at 19-year intervals.
 Maunder explains:

 to-day is a purely solar one; our months are twelve in number, but of

 purely arbitrary length, divorced from all connection with the moon…

 year, that is purely